 carry up to a year in prison with a substantial fine.

-time for Nelson to face the music.
+to face the music.
 Will he have to do time for his crime?
+The news is

-The news is filled with stories of celebrity justice, where the rich and
+filled with stories of celebrity justice, where the rich and famous purportedly

-strongest possible punishment as a reminder that Texas takes drug crime
+punishment as a reminder that Texas takes drug crime seriously.

 But Nelson is 77 years old.
-What would sending him to prison prove?
-Forcing
+What would be sending him to prison prove?

-him behind bars for four ounces of marijuana could give critics of Texas
+Forcing him behind bars for four ounces of marijuana could give critics

-sentencing laws a stronger voice.
-Texas has some of the most aggressive
+of Texas sentencing laws a stronger voice.
+Texas has some of the most

-drug laws in the U.S., and often the punishment for violating these laws
+aggressive drug laws in the U.S., and often the punishment for violating

-is disproportionate to the crime alleged.
-Even those who are arrested for
+these laws is disproportionate to the crime alleged.
+Even those who are

 possession of marijuana (small amounts have been legalized in many parts of the U.S.) face possible